loveplay1983/git_how_to/README.md

      git checkout master;cat file_name -> switch back to master branch and observe the change we have made for new branch

   c. git merge new         -> merge the current branch and master branch
+     git branch -d new     -> delete new branch after merge it into master

+  d. git switch -c new     -> another way of creating and switching to new branch

+B. handle conflict
+C. branch management strategy
+D. Bug
+E. feature
+F. team work
+G. rebase